 Fuel and fuel taxes decreased by \$9.3 million in 2014 from 2013.
 Net fuel expense (fuel and fuel taxes net of fuel surcharge revenue and surcharges passed through to independent contractors, outside drayage carriers and railroads) decreased \$6.8 million, or 12.6%, to \$46.7 million in 2014 from \$53.4 million in 2013.
 Fuel surcharges passed through to independent contractors, outside drayage carriers and railroads were \$18.0 million in 2014 and \$17.9 million in 2013.
 We have worked diligently to control fuel usage and costs by improving our volume purchasing arrangements and optimizing our drivers' fuel purchases with national fuel centers, focusing on shorter lengths of haul, installing and tightly managing the use of auxiliary power units in our tractors to minimize engine idling and improving fuel usage in the temperature-control units on our trailers.
-Auxiliary power units, which we have installed in our company-owned tractors, provide climate control and electrical power for our drivers without idling the tractor engine.
 The decrease in net fuel expense was primarily due to continued progress with the cost control measures stated above and a decrease in the DOE national average cost of fuel to \$3.83 per gallon in 2014 from \$3.92 per gallon in 2013.
 Net fuel expense represented 9.5% of Truckload, Dedicated and Intermodal segment revenue, net of fuel surcharges, in 2014, compared with 11.3% in 2013.